ASRlytics/opencv/README.md

 If you want to cmake multiple times, you need to clear the `CMakeCache.txt` everytime.

 #### make:
-Make is very lengthy, so to do it in parallel --
+Make is very lengthy, so better to do it in parallel --
 ```shell
 	make -j7
 ```